-Manchester Rum Festival was due to take over new event space Viadux with over 50 rums, cocktails, food trucks, live music, talks and workshops.
-In his statement, owner said 'rest assured this is not a cancellation, (the event) will be going ahead in 2020 and I'm sure will be welcomed with open arms once the current pandemic is controlled.'
+Manchester Rum Festival was due to take over new event space Viadux in April with over 50 rums, cocktails, food trucks, live music, talks and workshops.
+It has now been rescheduled to August.
 Statement here.

 MANCHESTER MARATHON | Postponed until Sunday 11th October

 Now one of the UK’s leading events of its kind, the Manchester Marathon was due to take place on Sunday 5th April.
-Organisers have announced a new date of Sunday 11th October.
+Organisers have announced a tentative new date of Sunday 11th October, though will make a further update by Tuesday 9th June.
 Statement here.

 MANCHESTER PUNK FESTIVAL | Cancelled